OpenActuarial/openactuarial/README.md

-Experience analysis on a single tidy table — loss ratios, PMPM, trend, credibility, completion/reserving, seasonality, and pooling — with a clean API and no heavy dependencies (numpy and pandas only, no scipy).
+Experience analysis on a single tidy table — loss ratios, PMPM, trend, credibility, completion/reserving, seasonality, and pooling — with a clean API and no heavy dependencies (numpy and pandas only).

 **Documentation: https://actuarialpy.github.io/docs/**